griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment.md

 **Q8.)** Are there any significant differentially expressed genes?
 What about the PCA3?

-**Q9.)** What plots can you generate to help you visualize this gene expression profile
+**Q9.)** What plots can you generate to help you visualize this gene expression profile?